 Enhanced Broadcast Service

 Enhanced Broadcast Service (eBCS) enables efficient local distribution of information. eBCS provides enhanced transmission and reception of broadcast data in an infrastructure BSS, both where there is an association between the transmitter and the receiver(s) and in cases where there is no association between transmitter(s) and receiver(s).
+Further, eBCS APs can provide forwarding service in which the eBCS AP forwards the contents carried in an UL (uplink) eBCS frame to a remote destination specified in the frame.
+The UL eBCS frame is broadcasted by an eBCS non-AP STA without solicitation from the eBCS AP.
+The forwarding eBCS AP embeds metadata, if supported by the AP, when requested by the transmitting STA.

 eBCS provides additional means for protecting broadcast traffic and the privacy of the stations receiving that traffic, including protection of origin authenticity between STAs that use a group temporal key security association (GTKSA) for broadcast transmissions.